 Breaking in new shoes with ice seems strange.
 And what’s even stranger?
 Putting them in the freezer!
 But trust me, it works.
 And it's one of my top tips on how to stretch shoes!

 That's because this process of stretching new shoes is effortless, letting the magic of water do its thing.

 What you’ll need to do is get two Ziploc bags and fill them with water.
 Then, place them into your shoes and put them in the freezer (best with a bag to not solid anything inside!).

-As the water freezes, it expands, causing your shoes to stretch.
+As the water freezes, it expands, causing your shoes to expand.
 For best results, leave them overnight.
 Great breaking in shoes slowly and hands-off.

 7. How to Break in Shoes with a Blow Dryer

 This is a fast way to break in shoes!
-You can stretch out your shoes with a blow dryer in just a matter of minutes!
+You can extend out your shoes with a blow dryer in just a few minutes!
 The heat from the blow dryer allows leather in particular to soften, which makes breaking them in a lot easier.

 For best results, put on a pair of thick socks, then your shoes, and then fire up the blow dryer!

 Heat up the areas that are particularly tight, but don't hold the hairdryer too close.
 Otherwise, you might burn your shoe and/or yourself!